djhshih/apiarius/README.md

 This project automates downloading databases from online resources.
 It provides one command (`mella`) for choosing which database to download, and code for downloading each database are available as individual Makefiles, possibly accompanied by some preprocessing scripts.
+This project aims to modular so that code for downloading each new database can be easily added.

 ## Requirements